If context is king; could version control counter context collapse?

 But maybe version control and public revision histories bring it back.
 The reader doesn't see the change, but it's there, publicly, in a history.
 For instance, my page about Static Site Generators in my recently seeded digital garden is also on Gitlab here, where you can view the history of that page.
 You could even suggest a correction or improvement, or fork it.

-But how are you supposed to find your voice in that space?
-Beige brand-friendliness, or 'anti-woke brashness'?
+How are you supposed to find your voice in that space?
+Beige brand-friendliness, or 'anti-woke' denial?

 Or just recognise you're going to be burning stupid thoughts into hard drives and browser caches for the rest of your life, and change will happen.
 Again and again and again.
 Know when to move on, when to apologise and when to hold firm.